karthik-d/task-manager-cli-boilerplate/README.md

    ```
    ./task.sh
    ```

+, and include an additional `date_of_completion` field that records _when_ the task is marked as done.

 ## [Optional] Run Automated Tests

 >If you are able to set up npm by following the steps below, great!
 You can validate that your app works as expected.